MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockVolumeIntersection.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Description of the resulting intersection test on two BlockVolume objects

 ## Constants
 ### **Disjoint**
 `Disjoint = 0`

+Volume B has no intersection points with Volume A
 ### **Contains**
 `Contains = 1`

+Volume B resides completely inside Volume A
 ### **Intersects**
 `Intersects = 2`

+Volume B partially intersects Volume A